 The international order is based on values, institutions, and moral leadership — not transactional politics.

-- By Daniel B. BaerDaniel Baer was U.S. ambassador to the Organization for Security and Cooperation in Europe from 2013 to 2017.
+- By Daniel B. BaerDaniel Baer is diplomat in residence at the Josef Korbel School of International Studies at the University of Denver.
+He was U.S. ambassador to the Organization for Security and Cooperation in Europe from 2013 to 2017.
 He previously served as a deputy assistant secretary of state for democracy, human rights, and labor from 2009 to 2013.
 Baer was an assistant professor at Georgetown’s McDonough School of Business, a faculty fellow at Harvard’s Safra Center for Ethics, and a project leader at the Boston Consulting Group.
-He lives in Denver with his husband, Brian.

 President Donald Trump believes that he can transfer his main professed skill in the private sector — deal-making — to the world of foreign policy.
 But foreign policy, and the diplomacy that supports it, cannot be reduced to cutting businesslike deals alone.
 When making short-term deals trumps long-term strategy, America loses.
 And this will create problems for the new president and his administration as they seek to implement their “America First” agenda.